Universal relations for fast rotating neutron stars without equation of state bias: Introduction

-This work adopts the latter approach, presenting and comparing nine equation-of-state parametrisations drawn from the literature \cite{2009PhRvD..79l4032R, 2020PhRvD.102h3027O, 2010PhRvD..82j3011L, 2018PhRvD..97l3019L, 2019PhRvD.100j4048F, 2019MNRAS.485.5363G, 2020NatPh..16..907A}.
+In this work, we are covering the wide range of phenomenological or microscopic equation-of-state models by adopting the latter approach, presenting and comparing nine equation-of-state parametrisations drawn from the literature \cite{2009PhRvD..79l4032R, 2020PhRvD.102h3027O, 2010PhRvD..82j3011L, 2018PhRvD..97l3019L, 2019PhRvD.100j4048F, 2019MNRAS.485.5363G, 2020NatPh..16..907A}; such parametrisations generally enable exploration of a broader range of equations of state and a model-agnostic approach.
 While most of them can easily be extended to an arbitrarily large number of parameters and then approximate nearly any given equation of state, we restrict ourselves to the suggested number of parameters provided in the literature.
 As a result, any given parametrisation naturally introduces some kind of bias.
 By fitting data points from a wide range of parametrisations simultaneously, we mitigate such biases and arrive at robust, model-agnostic \emph{universal relations}.

 Universal relations relate certain bulk quantities (or combinations thereof) of neutron stars in a way that is largely independent of the equation of state.
 Early examples include the relation between the normalised moment of inertia $I/MR^2$ and the compactness $C=M/R$ by Ravenhall and Pethick \cite{1994ApJ...424..846R} which was later refined by Lattimer and Prakash \cite{2001ApJ...550..426L} and then extended to rapidly rotating neutron stars by Breu and Rezzolla \cite{2016MNRAS.459..646B}.
 Also in the 1990s, Andersson and Kokkotas discovered the first universal relations concerning mode properties, opening up the field of gravitational wave asteroseismology \cite{1996PhRvL..77.4134A, 1998MNRAS.299.1059A} which have been revisited \cite{1999MNRAS.310..797B, 2004PhRvD..70l4015B, 2005MNRAS.357.1029T}.
 Another example are the famous I-Love-Q relations discovered by Yagi and Yunes~\cite{2013Sci...341..365Y}.